cs1302uga/cs1302-gallery/README.md

 # CSCI 1302 - Gallery

-This document contains the description for the `cs1302-gallery` project assigned to the students in the Spring 2018 CSCI 1302 classes at the University of Georgia.
+This document contains the description for the `cs1302-gallery` project assigned to the students in the Fall 2018 CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before